-Many canine cancers cause a dog to lose his appetite, and perhaps this is the first warning sign that we have to pay attention to.
+Many types of canine cancer cause a dog to lose his appetite.
+So this is the first warning sign that we have to pay attention to.

 Another symptom to watch out for is weight loss.
 There are a number of health problems that can cause weight loss in dogs, and cancer is one of such problems.

-If your dog is losing weight (either suddenly or over a period of time), measure his weight daily and keep a record of his weight over a period of one week or so.
+If your dog is losing weight (either suddenly or over a period of time), measure his weight daily.
+Keep a record of his weight over a period of one week or so.
 Also watch out for other symptoms that your dog may be showing.

-Anytime your dog is lethargic for over a day, it should be regarded as a warning sign and the dog’s other behavior and physical conditions should be watched carefully.
+Anytime your dog is lethargic for over a day, you should regard that as a warning sign.
+Watch your dog’s other behavior and physical conditions carefully.

 More Specific Symptoms of Cancer in Dogs

 The symptoms below are more specific to particular types of cancer in dogs, although they are not unique to canine cancers (i.e. there are other dog health problems that have similar symptoms):